 The School sponsors a Section 403(b) retirement plan.
 The plan allows employees to make voluntary contributions, subject to certain limitations under the Internal Revenue Code.
 The plan provides for matching contributions for each employee deferral contribution, subject to limitations.
-Total contributions by the School to the plan amounted to \$34,287 during the year ended June 30, 2016.
+Total contributions by the School to the plan amounted to \$29,499 and \$34,287 for the years ended June 30, 2017 and 2016, respectively.